-Student Income : For young people between 18 and 25 years old, it becomes imperative that the state allocates a basic, fixed, unconditional income, equivalent to a Youth RSA (currently: 565 \notin /month).
+Student Income : For young people between 18 and 25 years old, it becomes imperative that the state allocates a basic, fixed, unconditional income, equivalent to a Youth RSA (currently: 565 €/month).

-For a student in this age group, depending on the tax income of the parental household, this fixed income could be improved by a grant and/or an APL.
-The partial and precarious jobs occupied by students could then be transformed into stable jobs to reduce unemployment.
+For a student in this age group, depending on the tax income of the parental household, this fixed income could be enhanced by a bursary and/or LPA.
+The partial and precarious jobs held by students could then be transformed into stable jobs to reduce unemployment.

-Student housing plan : As the cost of housing constitutes the most important part of students' expenses, the State must resume the construction of quality university campuses (boarding schools for CFA and high school students).
-These expenses would be taken into account in the investment budgets of the Regions and financed by the popular savings books.
-This strong real estate investment would make it possible to offer housing adapted to all students and would allow a process of gradual elimination of the APL to begin.
+Student housing plan: As the cost of housing constitutes for students the most important part of their expenses, the State must resume the construction of quality university campuses (boarding schools for CFA and high school students).
+These expenses would be taken into account in the investment budgets of the Regions and financed by the Livret d'Epargne Populaire savings accounts.
+This strong real estate investment would make it possible to offer housing adapted to all students and would allow a process of phasing out LPAs to begin.